-During your next trip to Vietnam, do you want a challenge?
+Are you looking for a challenge during your next trip to Vietnam?
 Do you want an adventure more amazing than most tourists can dream of?
-There are many exciting places to visit in Vietnam, but none are quite like Hang Son Doon.
+While there are exciting places to visit in Vietnam, none are quite like Hang Son Doon.

-A team of British divers recently found that the largest cave in Vietnam by volume, Son Doong Cave, is even larger than previously thought, as it connects through an underground river to another large cave, Hang Thung.
-This creates the largest cave system in the world.
+A team of British divers recently found that the largest cave by volume in Vietnam, Son Doong Cave, is even larger than previously thought, as it connects through an underground river to another large cave, Hang Thung, creating the largest cave system in the world.

 Son Doong is about 5.8 miles (9.4 kilometers) long.
-If you’re able to join a tour of it, you can spend several days trekking, climbing, camping, and taking unbelievable pictures.
+By joining a cave tour, you can spend several days trekking, climbing, camping, and taking unbelievable pictures.

 How You Can Experience the World’s Largest Cave Passage

-Only 1,000 tourists per year can enter these famous caves, as of 2019.
+Only 1,000 tourists per year can enter these famous caves as of 2019.
+Reservations are on a first-come, first-serve basis.
 To reserve a spot in Hang Son Doong, you can contact exclusive excursion provider Oxalis, a tour company known for its high standards of safety and responsibility.